 In this situation, luck seems like it could play a big part in results.
 To look into this, I built this super simple simulation of a soccer season.

-It simulates N games between 2 teams.
-Obviously, in a real season the opponents would change, but this simplified simulation still proves the point.
+It simulates N games between a focus team and other teams represented as Team 2.
 Each team has a given number of opportunities to score, with a given probability of scoring in each opportunity.

 Even if both teams are evenly matched, there is a huge variation in how a season will end.
-In my default scenario, teams have 4 chances to score with a 50% chance of scoring each time.
-As you can see in the graph below, in 500 simulated seasons, the result of luck can be huge, with huge point differences between the best and worst seasons.You can adjust the settings below, and see how they change the results.
+In my default scenario, all teams have 4 chances to score with a 50% chance of scoring each time.
+The graph below shows the number of seasons with each number of points.
+As you can see, the result of luck can be huge, with huge point differences between the best and worst seasons even though our team is exactly the same as other teams in the league.You can adjust the settings below, and see how they change the results.